 |Respiratory system disorder|

-Adverse events occurred at approximately the same rates in men and women, older and younger patients, and black and non-black patients.
+Adverse reactions occurred at approximately the same rates in men and women, older and younger patients, and black and non-black patients.

-Other adverse experiences that have been reported with telmisartan, without regard to causality, are listed below:
+Other adverse events that have been reported with telmisartan are listed below:

 Clinical Laboratory Findings

 Creatinine, Blood Urea Nitrogen (BUN): Increases in BUN ( ≥ 11.2 mg/dL) and serum creatinine ( ≥ 0.5 mg/dL) were observed in 2.8% and 1.4%, respectively, of patients with essential hypertension treated with MICARDIS HCT tablets in controlled trials.
 No patient discontinued treatment with MICARDIS HCT tablets because of an increase in BUN or creatinine [see WARNINGS AND PRECAUTIONS].